He accepted the marriage proposal, but days later he dies from using the wrong spoon

 The day she got sick, Creig recalled that Jess’s brother woke her up and told her that she was having a bad reaction.
 He “saw her sitting on the toilet seat, really struggling to breathe.
 She had used an EpiPen, but she was not having the effect that she normally has.”

 Craig believes that years of allergic reactions had a cumulative effect on Jess, who had been allergic to dairy since she was nine months old.
-She remembered Jess telling her how she had to be revived after eating milk in a curry when she was 18 years old.
+She remembered Jess telling her how she had to be revived following eating milk in a curry when she was 18 years old.

 She also remembered another episode that she had with her, marking how difficult it was for Jess to live with that disease.
 “She asked for a vegan dessert that should have been dairy free, had the allergic reaction and required antihistamines, an EpiPen and a trip to the hospital.
-I haven’t had dairy for about three years because it just wasn’t worth the risk.”
+I haven’t had dairy for regarding three years because it just wasn’t worth the risk.”

 After Jess’s death, Craig, of Salisbury, Wilts, faced medical bills of £3,700 plus £1,200 in coroner’s fees.